 It has many fishing specific features and is made by NRS.
 This is a key factor when considering this board.

 The Heron also comes with 3 Scotty accessory mounts.
 These are popular additions to iSUPs.
 They allow you to mount Scotty brand accessories.
-You can pick from rod holders, camera mounts, cup holders, depth finder mounts too.
+You can pick from rod holders, camera mounts, cup holders, and depth finder mounts.
 Of course the Heron comes with all the necessary equipment to get on the water.
 It comes with a pump, carrying bag and stabilizer fins.

 - Dual side chambers for stability and safety.

 - Daisy chained webbing for strapping down gear